Ja Morant: Indiana Pacers incident

 On February 5, 2023, The Athletic released a report describing an altercation between associates of Morant and members of the Indiana Pacers, whom the team played on January 29.
 During the game, Pacers guard Andrew Nembhard got into a verbal altercation with Morant's father.
 Morant then came over and exchanged words with Nembhard, and Pacers guard Chris Duarte also tried to engage in a physical altercation with Morant.
 Pacers forward James Johnson exchanged words with Davonte Pack, an associate of Morant, and Pack was subsequently removed from the game.

 According to the website, acquaintances of Morant "aggressively confronted" members of the Pacers' party near their team bus.
-Later on, a person in a SUV, which Morant was riding in, supposedly pointed a red laser at the bus.
+Later on, a person in an SUV, which Morant was riding in, allegedly pointed a red laser at the bus.
 Two members of the Pacers' party that spoke to The Athletic believed that the laser was attached to a gun.
 A Pacers security guard near the bus loading area remarked, "That's one hundred percent a gun" and another person present stated that they "felt we were in grave danger."
-The NBA later investigated the incident, where they interviewed multiple people and reviewed surveillance footage.
+The NBA later investigated the incident, interviewing multiple people and reviewing surveillance footage.
 Spokesman Mike Bass stated to The Athletic that while the league "substantiated that a postgame situation arose that was confrontational", they could not "corroborate that any individual threatened others with a weapon."
 Bass also said that "certain individuals involved" in the incidents were banned from attending games at FedEx Forum, the Grizzlies' arena.
 Morant later posted a tweet on Twitter, where he denied all allegations and clarified that Pack was banned from the Forum for a year.